folaaramide/100-days-of-devops/day-16/nautilus-nginx-lbr/README.md

 •	Apply Linux server management, Nginx configuration, and load balancing concepts in practice.

-•	Contribute to scalable and resilient system design — a must-have skill for modern cloud and DevOps engineers.
+•	Contribute to scalable and resilient system design, a must-have skill for modern cloud and DevOps engineers.

 **With this, the application is now highly available through a properly configured load balancer, ensuring performance and reliability as traffic grows.**